Determinants of Health and Health Inequities

 Public, and Population Health

-Primary care physicians like Dr. Rao work within the acute care system that operates alongside public health and social services systems designed to address contextual factors that exacerbate illnesses such as Peter’s asthma.
-The public health system focuses on preventing disease and protecting health (See HEALTH PROTECTION in Glossary).
+Dr. Rao works in a primary care system that operates alongside public health and social service systems designed to address contextual factors that exacerbate illnesses such as Peter’s asthma.
+The public health system focuses on preventing disease and protecting health (See HEALTH PROTECTION in the Glossary).
 “Public health is defined as the organized efforts of society to keep people healthy and prevent injury, illness, and premature death.
-It is a combination of programs, services, and policies that protect and promote the health of all Canadians.”1 Unfortunately, this definition does not specify what public health actually does.
-This is because, unlike other branches of medicine, public health does not address a particular organ system, type of disease or therapeutic approach, but employs a variety of approaches to address whatever health issues are most pressing in each place and time.
-As patterns of disease evolved historically, the discipline saw a succession of names as it wrestled with whether environmental factors, or individual behaviour, or social problems should form the main target of interventions.
+It is a combination of programs, services, and policies that protect and promote the health of all Canadians.”Unfortunately, this definition does not specify what public health actually does.
+Unlike other branches of medicine, public health does not address a particular type of disease or therapy, but employs a variety of approaches to address whatever population health issues are most pressing in each place and time.
+As patterns of disease evolved historically, public health went under a succession of names as it wrestled with whether environmental factors, or individual behaviour, or social problems should form the main target of interventions (click on Nerd’s corner “Evolution of thinking”).

 Evolution of thinking about public health